Lease Under Transfer of Property Act

 Means loss of the right of the lessee to use the property by some fault on his part.
 Lease is terminated by forfeiture on following grounds-

-a.
-Breach of express conditions by lessee.
+I. Breach of express conditions by the lessee.

-b.
-Denial of the title of landlord.
+II.
+Denial of the title of the landlord.

-c.
+III.
 Insolvency of the lessee.

-8. By expiry of notice to quit.
+8. By the expiry of the notice to quit.